 Credit Reports and Evictions

 Court filings of evictions are sealed for 60 days and if the tenant prevails they will be sealed permanently.
-For evictions which have shown up on your tenant report, see this link to the FTC requirements concerning landlord use of credit reports.
+For evictions which have shown up on your tenant report, see the FTC requirements concerning landlord use of credit reports.
 Be aware, however, that tenant screening services may report the eviction even if the tenant wins the case.

 The Third Notice—The Sheriff’s Notice